aclowes/yawn/README.rst

   acyclic graph (DAG).
 Workflows can be scheduled to run on a regular basis and they are versioned so they can change over time.

+Run
+  A manually triggered or scheduled run of a Workflow.

 Task
   A shell command that specifies the upstream tasks it depends on, the number times to retry, and a timeout.

-Run
-  A manually triggered or scheduled run of a Workflow.
+The task is given environment variables configured in the workflow and run.

 Execution
   A single execution of a Task's command, capturing the exit code and standard output and error.